 I’m in my eighth week on Medifast and have lost 20 pounds, that’s 2-1/2 pounds a week.
 I feel strong and energetic and most of all, empowered.
 I lost the twenty pounds over the holidays and felt few temptations to “cheat”.
 I think there are three reasons why it’s working.

-Like all the major weight-loss programs, Medifast works when you follow the program.
+- Like all the major weight-loss programs, Medifast works when you actually follow the program.

 LESSONS – why Medifast is working for me

-Easy Restaurant Choices The Lean & Green meal is easy to eat out, so long as you choose the right restaurant.
-Just order a piece of fish or a steak (plain chicken would work too but is harder to find, out) with a small salad and a vegetable.
+- Easy Restaurant Choices The Lean & Green meal is easy to eat out, so long as you choose the right restaurant.
+Just order a piece of fish or a steak (plain chicken works too but is harder to find, out, except weirdly, at bbq joints and fried chicken restaurants, just eat the breast meat, no skin) with a small salad and a vegetable.
 The Lean & Green meal can be used at breakfast, lunch or dinner but I found that dinner was the easiest.
+When I did Lean & Green early in the day, I was still "hungry" for dinner at the end of the day and a meal replacement just didn't cut it.

-Liquid, Lots of Liquid Like many weight-loss programs, Medifast calls of a large liquid intake.
-Plain water comes hard for me, so I returned to this summer’s wonderful coffee replacement, hibiscus tea, served hot.
+- Liquid, Lots of Liquid Like many weight-loss programs, Medifast calls for a large liquid intake.
+Plain water comes hard for me, so I returned to this summer’s wonderful coffee replacement, Hibiscus Tea with Ginger & Vanilla, served hot.

 LESSONS – why Medifast might not work for others